 Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 Government attitudes toward vaping and nicotine vary.
-In the United Kingdom, vaping is essentially encouraged by government health agencies.
-Because smoking creates a costly burden for the UK’s National Health Service, the country stands to save lives and money if smokers switch to e-cigarettes.
+In the United Kingdom, vaping has largely been encouraged by government health agencies.
+Because smoking creates a costly burden for the UK’s National Health Service, the country stands to save both lives and money if smokers switch to e-cigarettes.

 Many other countries also allow a regulated vaping market, but are less enthusiastic about the practice.
 In the United States, the Food and Drug Administration (FDA) has had authority over vapor products since 2016, but has refused to create a plain system of standards for e-cigarettes and e-liquids.
 In recent years, some U.S. states have imposed flavor and online sales bans.
 Canada somewhat followed the U.K. model for a short time, but has recently imposed nicotine-strength limits and extreme flavor restrictions.